-Once you have kids, you introduce noise and chaos into your home.
+Your home may have once been a sanctuary, but when you have kids, you introduce noise and chaos into your home.
 The more kids, the more noise, battles, and tension can build.
 It takes work and intention to increase the peace.
-So here’s a few tips from things I’ve learned over the years on how to bring peace into your home.
+So here’s a few tips on how to make your home a sanctuary again.

 Everyone has their own ideas about what constitutes a peaceful space.
 For me, I like a more minimalist clean white look with open windows.
 Some prefer dark colors and closed blinds.
 Whatever it is that brings you peace, start working towards creating that look and space in your home, starting with your entrance.